reflux/refluxjs/README.md

 ### Sending default data with the listenTo function

 The `listenTo` function provided by the `Store` and the `ListenerMixin` has a third parameter that accepts a callback.
-This callback will be invoked when the listener is registered with whatever the `getInitialData` is returning.
+This callback will be invoked when the listener is registered with whatever the `getDefaultData` is returning.

 ```javascript
 var exampleStore = Reflux.createStore({